Ssiskind/mysupersweetprommitzvah/README.md

 mysupersweetprommitzvah
 =======================

-Repository of tools for throwing an open sourced party that is a combination of Sweet Sixteen, Prom, and Bar/Bat Mitzvah
+Repository of tools for throwing open source parties that are a combination of Sweet Sixteens, Proms, and Bar/Bat Mitzvahs.